code42/py42/docs/userguides/orgdevices.md

 Sometimes you might want to do something useful that requires information about active devices in your organization.
 For example, you might want to create a simple report that illustrates how many devices are running each operating system in your Code42 environment.

-The tools involved in getting all active devices in your organization support various use-cases outlined below.
+Your role in the organization determines which devices you have access to.

 To begin, we need to initialize the SDK:
 ```python